 An art appreciation course based on videotapes.
 Great art does not completely yield its secrets.
 The course helps the student to understand the subject, the message or content of the creation and the method that the artist used in making it.
 This course does not fulfill the Art History concentration requirement.
 (F,W).

-ARTH 106 History of Western Architect 3 Credit Hours
+ARTH 106 Architecture & Society 3 Credit Hours

 ARTH 304 Studies in Detroit Culture 3 Credit Hours

 This course is an attempt to define a modern cultural history of Detroit.
 Taught by two faculty members, the emphasis of the course will vary but the following aspects of the city's cultural history will be covered is some detail: its literature, arts, music and architecture; its social conditions and broader American cultural context.